Midland Av. C.I. –

 It was also the school where I’d spent four years of my adolescence, some forty years ago.
 I was surprised the news shook me as much as it did.

 I’d been outside Ontario for 25 years and had never gone back to a single reunion.
-So, on final Open House day, June 3rd, I was more than a little curious.
+So, on final Reunion day, June 3rd, I was more than a little curious.
 Thus started the adventure recounted in this film.

 Over the following year, I talked to people from three different generations of Midland students: people who were there with me in the sixties, the children of Reagan and Mulroney of the late eighties, and those still attending when it closed.